wendahere/GoGetter/Journal.md

-Wen Da: Look electrical portion, matrix wiring, how to get more out of the I/O ports, weekly journal try to find standard part for coils/lead screws (OK), For matrix wiring, mosfet has to be used for negative side of wiring
+Wen Da: Look electrical portion, matrix wiring, how to get more out of the I/O ports, weekly journal try to find standard part for coils/lead screws,
+For matrix wiring, mosfet has to be used for negative side of wiring